-Proceed with a market research and do a a SWOT analysis both for your future app and your competition.
+Proceed with market research and do a SWOT analysis both for your future app and your competition.
 Find out what worked out for them and where they failed.
-Think how you can outpace your competitors.
+Think about how you can outpace your competitors.

 6. How your app will be different?